“Pretty Boy” Kwon Won Il made a thunderous impact in ONE Championship last year.

-Kwon soon found himself in a new school in Hwajeong just north of the capital city of Seoul.
+Kwon soon found himself in a new school in Hwajeong, just north of Seoul.
 In a new town among new friends, the teenager was inspired to make something of himself by his peers.

 “I was determined to do something with my life,” Kwon says.